 Best Snacks in Epcot

-However, for our challenge we’re going to include the Refreshment port as being in Canada and here you’ll find one of our favorite Epcot snacks…
+However, for our challenge, we’re going to include the Refreshment port as being in Canada and here you’ll find one of our favorite Disney snacks…the Dole Whip.

 Don’t get caught up wandering around the U.K. pavilion if you are looking for snacks.
 While it’s a great place for drinking around the world, not so much when it comes to eating on the go.